- Elevation: 2,372 m (7,782 ft)

 Heading south from the mountain ridge junction, the trail actually improves and can be seen clearly, even if parts of it are hidden in dense bracken and other vegetation from time to time.
 After about one hour from the ridge junction, you will find yourself on a pleasant, flat narrow ridge surrounded by pine trees (Biru camp, 2,251m on the Bakosurtanal map, 2,265m on GPS).
 It should have taken you no more than 5 hours in total to have reached this point.

 This little spot is probably the best place to camp on this side of the mountain as the views are fantastic.
-You can see Arjuno-Welirang, Semeru, Butak and the Anjasmoro range’s most striking peaks – the jagged Gunung Boklorobubuh (2,230m) (Gunung 4) and Gunung Kukusan.
+You can see Arjuno-Welirang, Semeru, Butak and the Anjasmoro range’s most striking peak – the jagged Gunung Boklorobubuh (2,230m) (Gunung 4).

 Just beyond Biru camp is a very narrow section of ridge.
 This is the best spot for photos, but also rather dangerous indeed so take real care here as the drops on both sides are near-vertical in places.
 The reason we have called this camp spot Biru camp is because it is the lower section of a major peak in the Anjasmoro range known as Gunung Biru (‘blue mountain’).
 In fact, you could call the camp spot Gunung Biru first top, as there is a second ‘summit’ clearly visible a couple of hundred further south, and this second top obscures the true highest peak of Gunung Biru (2,331m according to Bakosurtanal and 2,340m according to GPS).